Aylsham: Governance

-In medieval times the parish of Aylsham was established as four manors, the main manor of Lancaster, Vicarage manor, Sexton's manor and Bolwick manor.
-The ownership of the Lancaster manor changed hands many times, before James I assigned it to his son, the future Charles I.
+At the lowest level of local government, Aylsham is a civil parish with a town council of 13 elected members, which is based at Aylsham Town Hall.

-In the course of the events which led up to the English Civil War Charles I had to raise as much money as possible, and mortgaged Lancaster manor to the Corporation of the City of London.
-The Corporation eventually sold it to Sir John Hobart, and through him it passed to the ownership of the Blickling Estate.
-The current lords of the manor are the National Trust.
+Aylsham is in the non-metropolitan district of Broadland and non-metropolitan county of Norfolk.
+For elections to both councils, it is in Aylsham electoral ward, which also includes the neighbouring parishes of Blickling, Brampton, Burgh and Tuttington, Buxton with Lammas, Marsham, and Oulton.
+It is represented by three members on the district council, and one member on Norfolk County Council.

-Formerly part of the South Erpingham Hundred, Aylsham was, for administrative purposes, absorbed into St Faith's and Aylsham Rural District in 1894 and became part of Broadland District in 1974.
-Local issues come under the jurisdiction of Aylsham Town Council which is based at Aylsham Town Hall.
+Historically, Aylsham was part of the South Erpingham Hundred.
+It was in St Faith's and Aylsham Rural District from 1894 until 1974, when it became part of Broadland district.
+In medieval times, the parish of Aylsham was established as four manors: the main manor of Lancaster, Vicarage manor, Sexton's manor and Bolwick manor.
+The ownership of the Lancaster manor changed hands many times before James I assigned it to his son, the future Charles I. In the course of the events which led up to the English Civil War, Charles I had to raise as much money as possible and mortgaged Lancaster manor to the City of London Corporation.
+The corporation eventually sold it to Sir John Hobart and, through him, it passed to the ownership of the Blickling Estate.
+The manor is now owned by the National Trust.